css-materials/course-site/content/homework/_index.md

 This section contains the homework assignments for the course.

-Homework assignments will be released as the quarter progresses (they will show up to the left of this page).
-They will generally be released on Mondays or Wednesdays (by the end of the day), and due one week after.
+Homework assignments will be roughly once a week and they will be released as the quarter progresses (they will show up to the left of this page).
 See Canvas for the exact release/due dates.

-There will be a total of seven homework assignments, plus one opportunity to re-do a past assignment to change your grade.
-The seventh assignment will act as a final project for the course and cannot be re-done.
+There will be a total of six homework assignments, and one final project.
+You will have the opportunity to re-do one assignment to change your grade.

 The homework assignments are as follows (all equally weighted):